SDGforskning/sdg-strings/SDG10_query_topic_WoS.md

        "eradicat*" OR "fight*")
     ))
     OR
-    (anti-poverty OR "anti poverty" OR "antipoverty" OR "out of poverty" OR "poverty lending" )
+    ("anti-poverty" OR "anti poverty" OR "antipoverty" OR "out of poverty" OR "poverty lending" )
 )